-Not being in the same place forever is perhaps not a consideration if you’re a Liveaboard, slip the lines, and you are off!
-Indeed this will be one of the factors you will have considered if you’re getting out of the rat race.
+Not being in the same place forever is perhaps not a consideration if you’re a Liveaboard; slip the lines, and you are off!
+Indeed this will be one of the factors you must consider if you’re getting out of the rat race.
 However, the reality is this; most people don’t move when they find a place they like.
-Generally speaking, people put down roots and make a living in the local community.
+Generally, people put down roots and make a living in the local community.
 So your choice of location is critical in much the same way as if you were buying or renting a conventional home.

 Up sticks and moves are always a pain, especially if you are a liveaboard.
-If you are already liveaboard certain questions about your next location will be running through your mind before you commit.
+If you are already liveaboard specific questions about your following location will be running through your mind before you commit.
 Do I tell the new Marina I am a Liveaboard?
 Read my comments about registering as a Marina Liveaboard in my first blog Living on a Boat.

-If you find a lovely Marina that ticks most of your boxes, then give it a try for a while and learn from your mistakes.
+If you find a lovely Marina that ticks most of your boxes, try it for a while and learn from your mistakes.

 Don’t get a horrible place in the Marina.

-A challenge you will have to work on is whereabouts in a Marina are you going to be happy.
+A challenge you will have to work on is whereabouts in a Marina will be happy.

-A great Marina location is key to your comfort, and you will soon learn where not to be based in a Marina.
-Unfortunately, a less than perfect location will certainly be the spot that the Marina will first offer you.
-This position will be the same horrible location for all new boat owners.
+A great Marina location is critical to your comfort, and you will soon learn where not to be based in a Marina.
+Unfortunately, a less-than-perfect location will undoubtedly be the spot the Marina will first offer you.
+This position will be in the exact horrible location for all new boat owners.
 It is true that busy Marinas only have limited space.
-They spend a lot of time looking after existing tenants who regularly pay berthing accounts.
+They spend much time looking after existing tenants who regularly pay berthing accounts.

-If you are moving to a Marina during the summer months, a weather location is not your number one concern.
-If your choice of Marina is to stay in one that appears to be full, cunning tactics need to be applied to find a perfect location.
-A full blog will follow on tactics that might help you find an excellent spot for your boat, briefly outlined below.
+If you are moving to a Marina during the summer, a weather location is not your number one concern.
+If your choice of Marina is to stay in one that appears complete, cunning tactics must be applied to find a perfect location.
+A full blog will follow tactics that might help you find an excellent spot for your boat, briefly outlined below.

 What has worked for me

 A busy marina is hard to get into, or at least that’s what you think.
 Suppose I told you that I have never been refused a berth in a Marina at any time.
-I have cruised the Mediterranean and the UK extensively for more than thirty years as a private individual, professional sailing instructor, and in the past twenty-odd years as a yacht broker.
-I organised a good number of cruise in-company where I arranged berthing for over twenty visiting boats and yachts to stay in Marinas.
+I have cruised the Mediterranean and the UK extensively for over thirty years as a private individual, professional sailing instructor, and in the past twenty-odd years, as a yacht broker.
+I organised many cruises in-company, arranging berthing for over twenty visiting boats and yachts to stay in Marinas.

 Get in touch

-If you are looking to rent a berth in Spain, send us an email.
+If you want to rent a berth in Spain, email us.
 We will be happy to help and advise.

 From our perspective, Port Gineata in Barcelona is a perfect location for us.
 We have sold and continue to rent many berths in our Marina.
-For us, our ideal location is far enough from Barcelona’s centre so that visiting is a treat.
-This location also gives us the advantage of being near Sitges Marina, one of the prettiest Marina locations in Mainland Spain on the Costa Garraf about twenty kilometres from Port Ginesta.
+Our ideal location is far enough from Barcelona’s centre, so visiting is a treat.
+This location also gives us the advantage of being near Sitges Marina, one of the prettiest Marina locations in Mainland Spain on the Costa Garraf, about twenty kilometres from Port Ginesta.

 About us / Testimonials / Sell Your Boat / Boats For Sale / News Posts / Boats For Sale News Post / Yacht For Sale Posts / Boat Maintainance Posts / Spain information Posts / Living on a boat Posts / Marina Berth for Rent Spain / Yacht Brokers Job Posts / Join Us / Yacht Syndicate /